elec-e8408-mini-project-2025/project-documentation/README.md

 **8.burned calories:** an approximation of calories burned.

-**9.web application:** The application running on the Raspberry Pi including the database and hosting services.
+**9.Web Application:** The application running on the Raspberry Pi including the database and hosting services.

 **10.LilyGo application:** The firmware and applications running on the LilyGo T-Watch smartwatch.